ColleagueRiley/RSGL/README.md

   It allows RSGL render using a simplified pipeline system while raylib does advanced shader and preformance work in the background

+  RSGL uses a version of RLGL I heavily motified for better performance and to reduce bloat.

 # stb_image
   stb_image is an public domain single header image loader library, RSGL uses this for loading images